firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/recurring.md

 You can make Firefly III skip every X occurrences.

-If the date the transaction should repeat is in the weekend, Firefly III can automatically:
+If the date of the transaction should repeat is in the weekend, Firefly III can automatically:

 - Skip the transaction altogether.
 - Create the transaction on the Friday before instead.
 Please note that your recurring transaction will appear to fire a day early.